jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CB 15E Disposals of land subject to section CW 3C
 When this section applies
-(1) This section applies to a person for a disposal of land acquired from a co-owner on a partition or subdivision if— (a) the person derives income from the disposal under section CB 10(2) or CB 15(1); and (b) at the time the person originally acquired their interest in the land that was partitioned or subdivided, the person was not associated with a person that carried on a business of developing land or dividing land into lots.
+(1) This section applies to a person for a disposal of land acquired from a co-owner on a partition or subdivision if— (a) the person derives income from the disposal under section CB 15(1); and (b) had the person disposed of their interest in the land that was partitioned or subdivided immediately before the partition or subdivision, section CB 15(1) would not have applied to the disposal.
-Exclusion from some land provisions where no or minor acquisition of land while associated (2) The amount of income the person derives under section CB 10(2) or CB 15(1) from disposing of the land is exempt income if the person’s end value proportion under section CW 3C (Certain partitions or subdivisions of land) is no more than 105% of their acquisition proportion under section CW 3C.
+Exempt income when no or minor acquisition of land on partition or subdivision (2) The amount of income the person derives under section CB 15(1) from disposing of the land is exempt income if the person’s end value proportion under section CW 3C (Certain partitions or subdivisions of land) is no more than 105% of their acquisition proportion under section CW 3C.
-Partial exclusion from some land provisions where more than minor acquisition of land while associated (3) If subsection (2) does not apply, the amount of income the person derives under section CB 10(2) or CB 15(1) from disposing of the land is reduced by the amount calculated by the formula—amount derived x (acquisition proportion ÷ end value proportion).
+Partially exempt income when more than minor acquisition of land on partition or subdivision (3) If subsection (2) does not apply, the amount of income the person derives under section CB 15(1) from disposing of the land is exempt income to the extent given by the formula—amount derived x (acquisition proportion ÷ end value proportion).
 Definition of items in formula
 (4) The items in the formula are defined in subsections (5) to (7).
 Amount derived